for genital herpes simplex

 confusion or imagining sights or sounds (hallucinations)

-If you think you are having an allergic reaction to valaciclovir, stop taking the tablets and tell your doctor immediately
+If you think you are having an allergic reaction to valaciclovir, do not take any more of this medicine and tell your doctor

 Storage and disposal